Smiling young woman pointing at bills on table and explaining to partner how to manage budget

 • Many credit counselors charge minimal or no fees.

 Knowing when it's time to ask for help is a sign of courage, confidence, and intelligence.
-Getting the right information from the right person could help you change your financial life for the better.
+Getting the right information from the right person could help you get out of debt and change your financial life for the better.

 Let's take a look at how credit counseling works and what it can—and can't—do for you.